 The Economics of Formula 1

-Car racing as a sport was born in the pre-World War II era, and Bernie Ecclestone founded the official F1 championship in 1950.
+Car racing was born in the pre-World War II era, and Bernie Ecclestone founded the official F1 championship in 1950.

 Back then, cars used to be quite similar to road cars, and for many years, the technical evolution of F1 cars’ was restricted to the improvement of combustion engines.